Don Sharp

 Donald Herman Sharp (19 April 1921 – 14 December 2011) was an Australian film director.

 His best known films were made for Hammer in the 1960s, and included Kiss of the Vampire (1963) and Rasputin, the Mad Monk (1966).
 In 1965 he directed The Face of Fu Manchu, based on the character created by Sax Rohmer, and starring Christopher Lee.
 Sharp also directed the sequel The Brides of Fu Manchu (1966).
 In the 1980s he was also responsible for several hugely popular miniseries adapted from the novels of Barbara Taylor Bradford.

 Early career

 Early life

 Sharp was born in Hobart, Tasmania, in 1921, according to official military records and his own account (some sources still give 1922 as his year of birth).
 He was the second of four children.

 He attended St Virgil's College and began appearing regularly in theatre productions at the Playhouse Theatre in Hobart, where he trained under a young Stanley Burbury.
-He later said this was prompted "by a desi re not to study to become an accountant, which is what my parents wanted for me."
+He later said this was prompted "by a desire not to study to become an accountant, which is what my parents wanted for me."
 Among the plays Sharp appeared in were You Can't Take It With You and Our Town.
 He also directed a production of Stage Door.
 He studied accountancy in the evenings but this was interrupted by war service.